This article was first published in May 2016 and is constantly being updated as some tours unfortunately stop. The latest update was in November 2019.

 The best way to explore every nook and cranny of this tiny island-state is by foot, and the easiest way to understand a country is to meet locals who can share personal stories.
-So why not combine both walking around with meeting knowledgable locals with a free walking tour of Singapore?
+So why not combine both walking around with meeting knowledgable locals with free walking tours in Singapore?

 Singapore has it all, from heritage-rich exhibition spaces like the National Museum of Singapore to some of the most beautiful religious monuments like the Buddha Tooth Relic Temple.
 There is art, nature, shopping, off the beaten path destinations, Instagram-worthy sites and even several beaches.